sabinpoudel/Human-Information-Processing-Project/README.md

 <img width="3600" height="1200" alt="S2_stress_raw_ecg" src="https://github.com/user-attachments/assets/7af9b1fd-6bf2-41f7-8525-a136fedfde95" />

 This raw ECG visual inspection plot shows the unfiltered ECG signal for subject **S2 during the stress condition**.
 The x-axis represents time in seconds, while the y-axis represents ECG amplitude.
-The repeated sharp upward deflections correspond to cardiac R-peaks, which are the main reference points used later for heartbeat interval and HRV calculation.
+The repeated sharp upward deflections correspond to cardiac R-peaks, which are the main reference points used for heartbeat interval and HRV calculation.

 Visual inspection is an important early quality-control step because it allows the signal to be evaluated before automated preprocessing and feature extraction.
 In this segment, the R-peaks are clearly visible across the recording, suggesting that the ECG contains usable cardiac information.
 However, the waveform also shows baseline fluctuation, amplitude variation, and smaller irregular components between the main peaks.
 These features may reflect movement, muscle activity, electrode contact changes, or other noise sources during the stress condition.